rickbingpan/ChIP-seq/README.md

 2. Generating RPM (Reads Per Million) file: The [`bedtools`](https://bedtools.readthedocs.io/en/latest/) tool is used to scale the `<sample>.bed` file based on the scaling factor RPM, and the output is saved as `<sample>.rpm.bedgraph` file.
 The file is then sorted to generate the `<sample>.sorted.rpm.bedgraph` file.
 Finally, the [bedGraphToBigWig](https://www.encodeproject.org/software/bedgraphtobigwig/) command is used to convert `<sample>.sorted.rpm.bedgraph` to `<sample>.rpm.bw` file.
 3. Generating RPM and spike-in file: The [`bedtools`](https://bedtools.readthedocs.io/en/latest/) tool is used to scale the `<sample>.bed` file based on the scaling factor RPM, and the output is saved as `<sample>.min.bedgraph` file.
 The file is then sorted to generate the `<sample>.sorted.min.bedgraph` file.
 Finally, the [bedGraphToBigWig](https://www.encodeproject.org/software/bedgraphtobigwig/) command is used to convert `<sample>.sorted.min.bedgraph` to `<sample>.min.bw` file.

+When the program is finished, there add 2 files (*rpm.bw, *min.bw) in each sample '01_qc_map' folder.

 ## 03_callpeak.sh